 Once we found a suitable partner on kijiji, both pieces got a light sanding.
 The drawer fronts got a little patch job too, so that new handles could be added easily in a slightly different position than the originals.

 Dean attached the two pieces together with screws from the bottom to keep them hidden and to make the piece extremely sturdy.

-And then I painted it with three coats of Behr Swiss Coffee, distressed it by sanding the edges and finished it with a glaze.
-We purchased some half cup drawer pulls from Lee Valley Tools and painted them and the knobs that came with the hutch to match in a rich brown colour.
-I’m not sure I like how glossy those turned out, but it was spray paint I had on hand.
-And I was trying to be frugal on this project because it was unplanned.
+Then I painted it with three coats of Behr Swiss Coffee, distressed it by sanding the edges and finished it with a glaze.
+We purchased some half cup drawer pulls from Lee Valley Tools and spray- painted them and the knobs that came with the hutch to match in a rich brown colour.

 So here is the before again: